 How to Hydrate Your Dog

-It’s pretty easy to hydrate your dog or cat, right?
-Sure!
-Put water in a bowl; done!
+It seems pretty easy to hydrate your dog or cat, right?
+Put water in a bowl!
 Not so fast, Einstein, many of us forget to check the water level not realizing how fast or how much our pets actually drink.

 All animals depend on water for proper function of their organs and essentially, to be happy.
 If you care for a dog or a cat, or any pet for that matter, knowing how to hydrate them is a key requirement and responsibility.